Skip to content

 Put bluntly, remembering diminishes very rapidly after first learning.
 According to Ebbinghaus, a loss of over 50% within 24 hours (depending on numerous factors that I won’t get into here) is not uncommon.

 But all is not lost.
-Enbbinghaus also demonstrated that forgetting is more gradual if repeated access points or “practice” were structured into a learning programme:
+Ebbinghaus also demonstrated that forgetting is more gradual if repeated access points or “practice” were structured into a learning programme:

 2024-44-image-03-forgetting-cycle